mattermost/mattermost-developer-documentation/site/content/contribute/server/_index.md

 ---
 title: "Server"
-heading: "An Introduction to the Mattermost Server"
+heading: "Contribute to the Mattermost Server"
 description: "The server, which is written in Go and compiles on a single binary, is the highly scalable backbone of the Mattermost project."
 date: "2018-04-19T12:01:23-04:00"
 weight: 2